-The Nudity: There's nothing sneaky about the nudity Fast Times at Ridgemont High; it has what's considered to be the most famous naked lady scene in history.
+The Scene: There's nothing sneaky about Fast Times at Ridgemont High; it has what's considered to be the most famous lady-in-the-buff scene in history.
 Luckily, for kids, it's also considered an important film in teen genre.

-How You Convinced Your Parents: If you were smart enough (or if your parents didn't want to argue), you could swing it that you were watching a seminal film about the ontological struggles of young people in southern California, in which there just happened to be a bunch of breasts onscreen.
-You can't control what happens in art, you know?
-Plus maybe it's a statement on the meaninglessness of carnal pursuits.
+How You Convinced Your Parents: If you were smart enough (or if your parents didn't want to argue), you could swing it that you were watching a seminal film about the ontological struggles of young people in Southern California, in which there just happened to be a bunch of bare chests onscreen.

-How You Convinced Your Parents: You could argue the cinematic merits of Fast Times at Ridgemont High, but the only way you could get away with doing the same for Wild Things is if John Waters is your dad.
-Or if your parents love irony so much they'd believe a post-structuralist critique.
-Maybe you showed them Roger Ebert's review:
+How You Convinced Your Parents: You could argue the cinematic merits of Fast Times at Ridgemont High, but the same tack won't work for Wild Things.
+Chances are even lower if you showed them Roger Ebert's review:

 "Wild Things is lurid trash, with a plot so twisted they're still explaining it during the closing titles.
-It's like a three-way collision between a softcore sex film, a soap opera and a B-grade noir.
+It's like a three-way collision between a softcore...film, a soap opera and a B-grade noir.
 I liked it...
-The movie solidifies Neve Campbell's position as the queen of slick exploitation, gives Matt Dillon and Kevin Bacon lots of chances to squint ominously, and has a sex scene with Denise Richards (of Starship Troopers) that is either gratuitous or indispensable, depending on your point of view."
+The movie solidifies Neve Campbell's position as the queen of slick exploitation, gives Matt Dillon and Kevin Bacon lots of chances to squint ominously, and has a...scene with Denise Richards (of Starship Troopers) that is either gratuitous or indispensable, depending on your point of view."

 But in all likelihood, you didn't convince them to let you watch this movie.
 You snuck it behind their backs, and didn't regret it for a minute.

-The Nudity: There's an almost 100% chance that when your adult guardian took you to see Starship Troopers in the theater (your very sweet grandfather, for instance) neither of you knew you were in for a shower scene with full-on female nudity.
-You probably felt a strange mix of embarrassment and elation as you cataloged this scene for later use, and then pretended like you didn't even notice all those breasts on a giant screen.
-Also, it's possible your grandfather was like "Man, this can't be good for the kid.
-Well, who cares.
-It's just a bit of boob.
-Show me more, Verhoeven.
-Grandpa like."
+The Scene: There's an almost 100% chance that when your adult guardian took you to see Starship Troopers in the theater, neither of you knew you were in for a shower scene quite like this.
+You probably felt a strange mix of embarrassment and elation, and then pretended like you didn't even notice all those bodies on a giant screen.

-How You Convinced Your Parents: Who in their right mind would have assumed a movie with a name as generic as Starship Troopers, about humans fighting aliens in space, would have a co-ed shower scene with boobs flying everywhere?
-You probably told your parents it was like Independence Day or Men in Black and hoped they didn't read reviews or see a poster that said Rated R for violence, language and nudity.
+How You Convinced Your Parents: Who in their right mind would have assumed a movie with a name as generic as Starship Troopers, about humans taking on aliens in space, would have a co-ed shower scene?
+You probably told your parents it was like Independence Day or Men in Black and hoped they didn't read reviews or see the R rating notation on the poster.

-Pree-teen, teen, adult - it doesn't matter how old you were when Species graced the shelves of every video rental store in the country, the only reason you watched this sordid mess of B-schlock masquerading as an actual-film was Natasha Henstridge killing that guy in the pool.
+The Scene: Species has a phenomenally nondescript name.
+Isn't every living thing a species?
+Preteen, teen, adult - it doesn't matter how old you were when Species graced the shelves of every video rental store in the country, the only reason you watched this sordid mess of B-schlock masquerading as an actual-film was Natasha Henstridge taking out that guy in the pool.
 Or, you know, just any scene she's in.

-How You Convinced Your Parents: If you were a geek, this presented no problems.
-The sci-if premise and your love of Star Trek made if very easy to convince your parents you wanted to see Species for its merits as science fiction, not all dem t*tties.
-If you weren't a geek, you either brought some geeky friends over to watch it, or you subtly convinced your dad or lesbian/bisexual/pansexual mom/stepmom/older sister it would be a nice bonding experience for the two of you, then sat as far away from one another on the couch as possible.
+How You Convinced Your Parents: If you were into sci-fi, this presented no problems.
+The premise and your love of Star Trek made if very easy to convince your parents you wanted to see Species for its merits as science fiction.